mattermost/docs/source/configure/plugins-configuration-settings.rst

 .. include:: ../_static/badges/ent-selfhosted-only.rst
   :start-after: :nosearch:

-**True**: Allow call hosts to record meeting video and audio on the cloud.
+**True**: Allow call hosts to record meeting video and audio.
 Recordings include the entire call window view along with participants' audio track and any shared screen video.
+Recordings are stored in Mattermost.

 **False**: (Default) Call recording functionality is not available to hosts.